Will AI Replace Programmers: What Developers Should Know in 2026

 The Adoption Data: What's Actually Happening

-The 2025 Stack Overflow Developer Survey of over 65,000 developers shows the real picture.
-84% of developers are using or plan to use AI tools, up from 76% in 2024.
-51% use them daily.
-Those are huge adoption numbers.
+The 2025 Stack Overflow Developer Survey shows the real picture.
+Among respondents, 84% were using or planning to use AI tools, up from 76% in 2024, and 51% of professional developers reported daily use.
+These are survey results, not a census of all developers.

 Developers are adopting AI tools at record rates while simultaneously trusting them less.
 That's not a contradiction — it's rational behavior.
 The tools are useful enough to keep, unreliable enough to verify.